OWNING & USING A BOAT

 Can I live on my boat at your marina?

-We do not dictate how you use your boat provided you comply with our terms and conditions.
+You can access your boat 24/7, every week of the year and we do not dictate how you use your boat provided you comply with our terms and conditions.

 Can I fish and/or park at your marina?